-ALEC’s Board of Scholars Program honors those whose distinguished work and dedication to market-based policy innovations have been, and continue to be, invaluable to ALEC and its membership.
-This convergence of ALEC with the great policy thinkers will further ALEC’s mission of expanding free markets, limited government, and individual liberty.
+The ALEC Board of Scholars Program honors those whose distinguished work and dedication to market-based policy innovations have been, and continue to be, invaluable to ALEC and its membership.
+This convergence of ALEC with great policy thinkers will further the ALEC mission of expanding the principles limited government, free markets and federalism.
 The following are members of the ALEC Board of Scholars:

 Dr. Arthur B. Laffer

 Arthur B. Laffer is the founder and chairman of Laffer Associates, an economic research and consulting firm.
 As a result of Dr. Laffer’s economic insight and influence in starting a worldwide tax cutting movement during the 1980s, many publications have named him “The Father of Supply Side Economics.”
 He is a founding member of the Congressional Policy Advisory Board, which assisted in forming legislation for the 105th, 106th and 107th Congress.
 Dr. Laffer served as a member of President Reagan’s Economic Policy Advisory Board for both of his two terms.
 In March 1999, he was noted by Time Magazine as one of “the Century’s Greatest Minds” for his invention of the Laffer curve, which has been called one of “a few of the advances that powered this extraordinary century.”
 He has received many awards for his economic research including two Graham and Dodd Awards from the Financial Analyst Federation.
 He graduated from Yale with a Bachelor’s degree in economics in 1963 and received both his MBA and Ph.D. in economics from Stanford University.